dgraph-io/cloud-docs/README.md

 ### Theme

-Documentation use hugo theme which stays in repo itself inside themes
+Documentation use hugo theme which stays in repo itself inside `themes` dir